iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

 ---
 ![](../images/cam_logo.jpg)

 Welcome to my website.
-I am the Lead, Systemic Resilience.
+I am the Lead, Systemic Resilience Analytics.
 I design and deliver research projects for the Investment Leaders Group (ILG) workstreams within **CISL’s Centre for Sustainable Finance** at the **University of Cambridge**.
 My research broadly focuses on different aspects of climate and environmental (risks) analytics for resilient finance.

 My current research portfolio includes:\
 **(a)** assessing the complex interconnections and cascading nature of climate and environmental risks and advancing practical solutions to manage shocks in the financial ecosystem.\